 I’m thankful too because when you learn — and I mean, really learn — that the only person you can (and should) fully control is yourself, it prevents you from letting humans shake you too much.
 This includes your relationships which includes your friendships.
 Besides, it’s usually in times of great testing that the cream really does rise to the top — that we really do get to see who in our life is genuine and who, well, has other plans in mind.

 So, as we’re in the last month of the calendar year (which is when a lot of us tend to do a significant amount of reflecting), when it comes to your own friendships, what have you learned?
 What (or who) will you leave behind and what (or who) will enter into this new season of another year with you — and why?
-From what I’ve personally experienced and also observed, here are the five greatest friendship-related takeaways that I’ve gathered that came from a year like 20-freakin’-21.
+From what I’ve personally experienced and also observed, here are the five greatest friendship-related takeaways that I’ve gathered that came from a year like this one.

 2021 Probably Taught You: Who Your True Friends Are

 You know what?
 It’s easy to have a ton of friends when you don’t need anything or, more importantly, when you are the main one who’s doing most of the giving.
 Oh, but let you be going through some ish and that’s when you really get to see what’s going on.
 If this year caused you to lose a job, go through some real financial strain, experience a heart-wrenching break-up, experience a health issue or scare, have some mental health issues or anything else that really challenged you, who were the people who really had your back?